Last-Mile-Health-DH/django-oppia-docker-dev/README.md

 This repository provides a Docker-based development environment for the OppiaMobile Django server.

+## Requirements
+- You need to have docker installed

 ## Quick Start

 ### 1. Clone This Repository